-As a result, the Google Drive files managed by AODocs are automatically segregated since they belong to each customer’s specific Google Drive domain.
+As a result, the Google Drive files managed by AODocs are automatically segregated because they belong to each customer’s specific Google Drive domain.

 The AODocs-specific data stored in the Google App Engine Datastore relies on a built-in multi-tenancy feature named 'namespace', which defines virtual “silos” within the AODocs database.
 Each customer is assigned a specific namespace (which is in fact the customer’s primary G Suite domain name), and the namespace separation is implemented at the lowest possible level of the application to maximize the isolation between data structures belonging to different customers.

 AODocs is SOC2 certified, which means that AODocs internal processes for HR, support and operations are regularly assessed by an independent audit firm, which validates the compliance of our internal controls with the SOC2 framework.
 Our latest SOC2 audit report is available to our customers on request.

 AODocs is also a Recommended for G Suite application, and as part of this program, is regularly audited by Google about the security of its application.

 AODocs implements strict internal security policies controlling how employees can handle confidential information and customer data in particular.
 These policies are reviewed at least annually, and employees receive periodic training on IT security.

 AODocs performs periodic penetration testings on its Web application, conducted by external firms, to detect any vulnerabilities.